 Use the Prototype to Profit Financial Business Plan Resource to build your financial business plan.
 You will need to consider one-time expenses, ongoing expenses, revenue, and profits.
 One-time expenses occur only one time.
 Ongoing expenses are ones that are needed to build additional versions of the product, to market and sell the product, and to run a business.
 Usually financial business plans project these by the month.

 - Materials: How much will it cost to build your initial product (your prototype) or design your service?
 This includes the cost of materials and the amount of time it takes to build your prototype or design your service.

 - Facilities and Equipment: What kinds of equipment and computers are needed for your business?
 How much do these cost?
 How many desks, chairs, and tables will you need?

 - Employees: How many people are needed to create, market, and distribute your product?
-How much do they typically get paid (include a link to Indeed to find out salaries)?
+How much do they typically get paid (browse Indeed to learn more about average salaries)?

 - Marketing: How do you plan to market and sell your product or service?
 How much will that cost?

 - Other: Is there anything else you need to get started?

 - Materials: How much will it cost to continue to build or update your product?